-Virginia’s state minimum wage is set to increase to $9.50 on May 1, 2021, and will gradually increase each year, until it reaches $15 starting January 1, 2026.
+Virginia’s state minimum wage is set to gradually increase each year, until it reaches $15 starting January 1, 2026.
 It will then be $15 per hour for workers whose employment is covered by the federal Fair Labor Standards Act (FLSA) and to public employees.
 A higher minimum wage may also be required by the FLSA for some workers.

-Because the minimum wage in Virginia will increase from $7.25 to $15 over five years, the plan beyond 2025 is uncertain.
+The plan beyond 2026 is uncertain.
 Most Virginia minimum wage employees will be earning gradual increases per hour each year until it caps at $15 in early 2026.
 Some mitigating circumstances could change this.
 For instance, the current law allows the Virginia Commissioner of Labor and Industry to stop wage increases if they see negative job growth in the state.